xiaoyushawxia/lab1-template/README.md

 ## Rubric

-Please, check the rubric detailed in Canvas.
+Please check the rubric detailed in Canvas.